Blankeos/solid-launch/README.md

 ### Benefits

 - [x] 🐭 **Handcrafted and minimal** - picked and chose "do one thing, do it well" libraries that are just enough to get the job done.
 Just looks a bit bloated at a glance.
 (I kinda made my own NextJS from scatch here)
 - [x] ⚡️ **Super-fast dev server** - way faster than NextJS thanks to Vite.
 You need to feel it to believe it!
+It can also literally build your app in seconds.
 - [x] 💨 **Fast, efficient, fine-grained Reactivity** - thanks to Solid, it's possibly the most enjoyable framework I used that uses JSX.
 Has state management primitives out-of-the-box and keeps the experience a breeze.
 - [x] 🐍 **Extremely customizable** - you're not at the mercy of limited APIs and paradigms set by big frameworks or third-party services.
 Swap with your preferred JS backend framework/runtime if you want.
 Vike is just a middleware.
 Most of the tech I use here are open-source and roll-your-own type of thing.
 Hack it up!
 You're a dev aren't you?
 - [x] ☁️ **Selfhost-ready** - Crafted with simple hosting in mind that'll still probably scale to millions.
 Just spin up Docker container on a good'ol VPS without locking into serverless.
 DHH and Shayan influenced me on this.
 You can still host it on serverless tho.
 I think? lol